 - 8-10 Curry Leaves

-- 3 big cloves of Garlic
+- 3 big Cloves of Garlic

 - ½ teaspoon Cumin Seeds

-- ½ tsp.
-Fenugreek Seeds Powder
+- ½ teaspoon Ground Fenugreek

-- ¼ tsp.
-Turmeric Powder
+- ¼ teaspoon Turmeric Powder

-- 1 ¼ - 1 ½ tsp.
-Salt (adjust to taste)
+- 1 ½ teaspoon Salt adjust to taste

-- 1 ½ tbsp.
-Roasted Sesame Seeds
+- 1 ½ tablespoons Roasted Sesame Seeds

-- 1 tbsp.
-Peanuts Roasted
+- 1 tablespoon Roasted Peanuts

 - Roast sesame seeds and peanuts separately.
 Cool and make a powder.
 I always keep roasted sesame and peanuts handy in my pantry as I use these two ingredients a lot in my cooking.